I have been gluten free since August 1, 2008.

 The following summer (July 2008), we visited my Mom’s family up in Buffalo.
 While we were putting a birthday party together for her Mom, my Mom was having me look up stuff that my great uncle, who probably had Celiac Disease, could safely eat.
 It was at this time that I really started putting two and two together, and realizing, wow, no wonder my doctor told me to do this!

-So many useless diagnoses I got from different doctors over the years, none of which made anything better. . . because no one knew about gluten.
-I started to realize that this was not just a problem I was suffering from, but probably everyone on my Mom’s side of the family — or nearly everyone.
+So many useless diagnoses received from so many different doctors over the years!
+None of which made anything better. . . because no one knew about gluten.
+I started to realize that this was not just a problem I was suffering from, but probably everyone on my Mom’s side of the family — or nearly everyone — was suffering from.
 I’d been tested for a long list of things, such as the usual Irritable Bowel, and later, even HIV because I was so tired all the time!
 I told them that was impossible, but they insisted on testing me for it.
 When that lab came back negative, that doctor decided it was Chronic Fatigue Syndrome, and that was the end of that line.